inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 Allows users to create quizzes, surveys or polls hosted on their WordPress install.

 There will be bugs and faults - hopefully not too many.
 Bug reports are crucial to improving the plugin.
 Please report all bugs and issues you find to the <a href="https://github.com/fubralimited/WP-Survey-And-Quiz-Tool/issues?sort=created&direction=desc&state=open">GitHub issue tracking page</a>.
-If you are not able to report the issue there than please use the <a href="http://wordpress.org/tags/wp-survey-and-quiz-tool?forum_id=10">forum</a>.
+If you are not able to report the issue there then please use the <a href="http://wordpress.org/tags/wp-survey-and-quiz-tool?forum_id=10">forum</a>.

 For full changelog and development history, see the <a href="https://github.com/fubralimited/WP-Survey-And-Quiz-Tool">GitHub repo</a>.